Khushil-6/FileProcessor/README.md

 # File Processor

-The File Processor is a Python application for processing and analyzing files, with a primary focus on and metadata extraction.
+The File Processor is a Python application for processing and analyzing files, with a primary focus on metadata extraction.
 This application is designed to work with files stored in an Amazon S3 bucket.

 ## Prerequisites